vidhir0417/BreastCancerTissueClassification/README.md

-# Deep Learning Project - Breast Cancer Classification
+# Deep Learning Project - Breast Cancer Tissue Classification

-This document focuses on the critical task of breast cancer classification using deep learning techniques applied to high-resolution microscopic images.
+This document focuses on the critical task of 'two-stage' breast cancer classification using deep learning techniques applied to high-resolution microscopic images.

 ## Purpose